Anterior Segment Disorders and Dry Eye

 The Cheng Lab aims to understand the mechanisms for establishing and maintaining lifelong homeostasis and transparency in the eye lens.
 While decades of studies have identified the genes required to make a transparent lens, there remain many unanswered questions about basic lens cell biology that hinder the development of pharmaceuticals to prevent or delay age-related lens pathologies, including cataracts and presbyopia.

 In humans, ciliary muscles contract to change the tension of zonule fibers to deform the lens, increasing the len's optical power to focus on nearby objects, a process known as accommodation.
-This image shows a 3D reconstruction of a confocal z-stack through a human lens with attached cilliary body and zonules.
+This image shows a 3D reconstruction of a confocal z-stack through a human lens with attached ciliary body and zonules.
 The zonules are stained with wheat germ agglutinin (cell membrane marker, red) and microfibril-associated glycoprotein MAGP-1 (zonules, yellow).
 The ciliary body (in the foreground of the image) and the lens (behind the zonules) are stained for filamentous actin (F-actin, phalloidin, green) and cell nuclei (DAPI, blue)

 Visit the Cheng Lab Website